Skip to main content

 • “The graphics are so bad you will struggle to find key items.”

-• “Gone were the colorful graphics of the first two generations of EGA, and in their place was an absolutely hideous attempt at 'realism' rather than stylization and attractive appearance.”
+• “Gone were the colorful graphics of the first two generations of EGA, replaced by an absolutely hideous attempt at 'realism' rather than stylization and attractive appearance.”

 • gameplay